 - Pour the mixture into the tin

-- Bake them for 35 minutes, check it is done by inserting a skewer or cocktail stick in the middle and if it comes out clean the cake is done, then remove from the tin and leave to cool on a cooling rack
+- Bake them for 35 minutes, check it is done by inserting a thin skewer or cocktail stick in the middle and if it comes out clean the cake is done, then remove from the tin and leave to cool on a cooling rack

 - Add the final chocolate sponge on top of that, then cover the whole cake with a base layer of buttercream (a crumb coat).
 Put it in the fridge for 30 minutes to firm up